capybarahao/gitlet/gitlet-design.md

 **Name**: Qiyue Hao

 Get started in 7.25
-- logic delegation
-- what in main what not, if not then in where
+- logic delegation: what in main what not, if not then in where
 - Main class should mostly be calling helper methods in the the Repository class
--  A Gitlet system is considered “initialized” in a particular location if it has a .gitlet directory there

 - file separator in Win / MacOS issue.
 Don't hardcode / or \ !! read "Things to avoid" in spec
 - Be careful using a HashMap when serializing!
 The order of things within the HashMap is non-deterministic.